MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/function-calling.md

 # [Python](#tab/python)

-When you create a function for an agent to call, you describe it's structure of it with any required parameters.
+When you create a function for an agent to call, you describe its structure of it with any required parameters.
 For example, `fetch_weather` simulates the response of a possible weather function.

 ```python
 def fetch_weather(location: str) -> str: